 - Duration of each sprint: Define the duration of each agile sprint, as well as the deliverables that will be completed during each sprint.

 - Create the Gantt chart: Use adaptable and intuitive PPM software such as Fluid to create a Gantt chart as a visual representation of the project, including the phases, deliverables, and sprints.

 - Update the Gantt chart as the project progresses: As the project progresses, update the Gantt chart to reflect the status of each task and sprint.

 Overall, Gantt charts can be a useful tool for visualising and managing Agile projects, as long as they are used in a way that is consistent with the principles of agile methodologies.
-Having ppm software that has the advanced features to facilitate this does make it easier.
+Having all-in-one PPM software that has the advanced features to facilitate this does make it easier.